Gogi2016/ToDoApp/Docs/kanban_explanation.md

 ## How the Board Supports Agile Principles

-- **Transparency**: The Kanban board provides a clear visual overview of tasks, making it easy for team members to see what is being worked on and what’s pending.
-This supports the Agile principle of transparency.
+- **Transparency**: The Kanban board gives all team members a clear view of the status of each task.
+This supports the Agile principle of transparency by showing who is working on what and the state of each task.
-- **Work-in-Progress (WIP) Limitation**: By limiting the number of tasks in the **In Progress** column, we ensure that the team does not take on too much work at once, helping to maintain focus and quality.
+- **Work-in-Progress (WIP) Limitation**: You can set WIP limits on each column, ensuring that no team member is overwhelmed and that work flows efficiently.
+For example, there may be a limit on how many tasks can be in the In Progress column at any given time.
-- **Flow Efficiency**: Tasks move through the board from left to right, helping to visualize the flow of work.
-This aligns with Agile principles of continuous delivery, ensuring that tasks are completed incrementally and consistently.
+- **Flow Efficiency**: The flow from To Do to In Progress to Testing and Done aligns with Agile principles of continuous delivery and ensuring work is done incrementally

-The Kanban board is an essential tool for managing the workflow of **ToDoApp** tasks, ensuring that the development process is organized, visible, and efficient.

 # Reflection on GitHub Kanban Board Customization